rajghosh06-dev/Pollution-Drift-Predictor/WEEK2/README.md

 ## 🧠 Objectives

-- Perform EDA and identify key pollutant features
+- Perform EDA and identify key pollutant and contextual features
+- Engineer temporal and categorical variables for modeling
-- Train a Linear Regression model using scikit-learn
+- Train a Random Forest Regressor using scikit-learn
-- Evaluate model performance using standard metrics
+- Evaluate model performance using standard and custom metrics
 - Visualize prediction accuracy and error distribution
 - Save model and outputs for Week 3 deployment

 ---